Past and current activities concerning same-

 All of the above are denied by numerous professional mental health organizations like the American Psychological Association, American Psychiatric Association, etc. and by human sexuality researchers.
 Unfortunately, little or no dialogue is occurring among these associations and faith groups to resolve their differences.
 They remain far apart on fundamental understanding of sexual orientation.

-- That all persons who engage in same-gender sexual activity will spend eternity after death in Hell.
-This belief often causes great emotional pain to parents of lesbians, gays, and bisexuals.
+That all persons who engage in same-gender sexual activity will spend eternity after death in Hell.
+This belief often causes great emotional pain to the LGBT community as well as parents of lesbians, gays, bisexuals and transgender individuals.

-- Defining eligibility for marriage in the U.S. is done on a state-by-state basis.
-However, many states that have banned same-sex marriage through legislation or by amending their constitution have violated the equal protection and equal access clauses of the U.S. Constitution's 14th Amendment.
-These states can expect to have same-sex marriage legalized by rulings of federal District Courts because of these violations.
+Many recent court rulings have determined that those states that have banned same-sex marriage through legislation and/or by amending their constitution have violated the equal protection and/or the due process clauses of the U.S. Constitution's 14th Amendment.
+These states can expect to have same-sex marriage eventually legalized by rulings of one of their federal District Courts because of these violations.

-- Since 2011, polls have regularly showed that most Americans favor legalizing SSM.
+Since 2011, national polls have regularly showed that most Americans favor legalizing SSM.
 Support is increasing, and opposition is dropping, each by 1 to 2 percentage points/year.

-- Previous to 2012, referendums in two states terminated SSMs: California in 2008 and Maine in 2009.
-These votes temporarily killed new SSMs with about a 6 percentage point margin.
+Previous to 2012, referendums in two states terminated SSMs: California in 2008 and Maine in 2009.
+These votes temporarily prevented new SSMs.
+They were passed with about a 6 percentage point margin.
 The most recent referendums on SSM were held on 2012-NOV-06 to restore SSM in Maine, and legalize SSM in Maryland, and Washington State.
 All three states legalized SSM with about a 5 percentage point margin.
 Overall gain in margin over four years was about 11 percentage points.

-- The movement towards equal rights and benefits for same-sex couples appears to be accelerating.
-It is largely a generational shift as the vast majority of teens support marriage equality and are approaching adulthood, while most senior citizens oppose marriage equality and are leaving the voter pool because of disability or death.
+Support for equal rights and benefits for same-sex couples appears to be accelerating.
+It is at least partly caused by a generational shift: The vast majority of teens support marriage equality.
+Most senior citizens still oppose marriage equality, but are leaving the voter pool because of disability or death.

-- An increasing number of religious and social conservatives are diverting their energy away from preventing same-sex marriage.
-They are working harder to establish the right of individuals, companies and churches to actively discriminate against the LGBT community without runing afoul of state human rights legislation.
+An increasing number of religious and social conservatives are diverting their energy away from preventing same-sex marriage.
+They are working harder to establish the right of individuals, companies and churches to actively discriminate against the LGBT community without running afoul of state human rights legislation.
 They promote this in the name of religious freedom.
-But it is not religious freedom in the historical meaning of the term: the freedom of belief, freedom to assemble, freedom of religious speech, freedom to proselytize, etc. It is a recently emerged meaning for religious freedom: the religiously-based freedom to oppress and discriminate against others.
+But it is not religious freedom in the historical meaning of the term, which includes the freedom of belief, freedom to assemble, freedom of religious speech, freedom to proselytize, etc. It is a recently emerged meaning for religious freedom: the religiously-based freedom to oppress and discriminate against others.
 Few seem to realize that the ethic of reciprocity -- a.k.a.
-Golden Rule -- requires them to do the exact opposite.
+Golden Rule -- requires Christians and followers of other religions to do the exact opposite.